Ramayan (1987 TV series): Reception and legacy

 He added, “Starting at around 50 percent the 80 percent figure was reached within a few months and never went down.
-The viewership was more than 50 percent even in the predominantly non-Hindi speaking southern Indian States of Tamil Nadu, Kerala and Karnataka.
+The viewership was more than 50 percent even in the predominantly non-Hindi speaking southern Indian States of Andhra Pradesh, Kerala and Karnataka.
 The show's popularity spanned across religions and people of the Islam faith watched in high numbers as well.
 It was common among people threatening to burn down the local electricity board headquarters during a power outage."

 The success of the series was documented well by the media.
 Soutik Biswas of BBC recalled that when the series was telecast every Sunday morning, "streets would be deserted, shops would be closed and people would bathe and garland their TV sets before the serial began."

 Writing for the Telegraph, William Dalrymple noted, "In villages across south Asia, hundreds of people would gather around a single set to watch the gods and demons play out their destinies.
 In the noisiest and most bustling cities, trains, buses and cars came to a sudden halt, and a strange hush fell over the bazaars.
 In Delhi, government meetings had to be rescheduled after the entire cabinet failed to turn up for an urgent briefing."